raspberrypi/style-guide/style-guide.md

 *   crontab – cron table, a configuration file driving cron that specifies shell commands to run periodically on a given schedule
 *   CSS – Cascading Style Sheets.
 Note capitalisation.
 Lower case *style sheets* can be used to refer to CSS documents: *Cascading Style Sheets (CSS) specifications enable a web designer to use style sheets to lay out a web page.*
 *   CSV – comma-separated values
-*   curriculum (pl. curricula
+*   curriculum - plural curricula
-*   cyber- – avoid as a prefix where possible: dated.
+*   cyber – avoid as a prefix where possible: dated.
 If you do need to use it, don't hyphenate. *Cyberattack, cyberterrorism.*

 ###D